mahender-reddy85/DocuQuery/README.md

 - All processing happens client-side for maximum privacy
 - The AI model is specifically configured to only use document content for answers
 - Local storage is used for theme preference persistence

+## Security & Key Rotation

+- If an API key was committed, revoke it immediately via the Google Cloud Console and create a new key.
+- To remove the key from your git history, use one of the following (choose one):

+  - Using BFG (recommended for large repos):

+    ```powershell
+    # Replace 'YOUR_SECRET' with the actual secret string
+    bfg --delete-files .env
+    bfg --replace-text replacements.txt
+    git reflog expire --expire=now --all
+    git gc --prune=now --aggressive
+    ```

+  - Using git filter-repo (preferred modern tool):

+    ```powershell
+    # Install git-filter-repo then run (example removing a key literal)
+    git filter-repo --invert-paths --paths .env
+    ```

+  - Or using git filter-branch (legacy):

+    ```powershell
+    git filter-branch --force --index-filter "git rm --cached --ignore-unmatch path/to/file" --prune-empty --tag-name-filter cat -- --all
+    ```

+- After rewriting history, you'll need to force-push the cleaned branch: `git push --force origin main` and ask collaborators to re-clone.

+Always assume any exposed key is compromised and rotate it immediately.

 ## Version